Benefits of desexing your dog

 Desexing your dog is a much easier and less expensive option.

 If you are having difficulties meeting the financial requirements of desexing, you may qualify for a financial assistance program that is offered by organisations.
 For further information contact:

 The myths and the facts

 There are many myths about desexing.
 Following your dog's recovery from what is a routine and reasonably straight forward procedure, there are in fact many positive changes for both you and your dog to look forward to.

 Myth: My dog will get fat and lazy

 An overweight dog is the result of too much food and lack of exercise; it has nothing to do with being desexed.
 Most pets are desexed at an age when they are becoming an adult and therefore they don't exercise as much as they use to as a puppy.
 This is then interpreted as being due to the desexing because it was done at the same time.
 Invariably, it is just the energy requirements needed by your dog at this stage are changing.

-Myth: I just want him/her to have 1 litter
+Myth: It's good for him/her to have one litter

 There is no medical or behavioural advantage for a dog to have a litter.
 It is stressful, expensive and provides no positive benefit to the mother dog.
 It is actually more beneficial if a dog does not even have a heat cycle as this reduces the chance of your dog developing mammary cancer to almost zero.

 It is also painful giving birth to several puppies and then feeding them several times a day for up to 6 weeks.
 Any surgical procedure will cause some discomfort around the surgical site and your dog should be kept quiet in the immediate post operative period.
 Pain management is an important part of the surgery and your vet will ensure that this is adequate.
 Most of the problems post operations are related to dog's feeling good very quickly and wanting to run around thus possibly disrupting the surgical site than being in pain.